Updated: January 22, 2021

 We fully support the protection of ecosystems and wildlife.
 That is without question.
 Similarly, without question, cruelty to animals has no place in conservation or elsewhere in a civilized society.

-When it comes down to it, the public does not support cruelty to animals.
-We can defend and protect all animals, including birds, without shooting and inflicting suffering and pain on other animals.
+When it comes down to it, the public is deeply against cruelty to animals.
+We can defend and protect all animals, including birds, without inflicting suffering, pain and killing other animals.

 We support compassionate conservation, and we know that with sound public policy, common sense information, and best practices with a focus on sterilization and colony care, we can protect both cats and birds.